 Faculty members are not permitted to remove splinters or ticks, or administer non-prescription medication, including painkillers and cough drops, without the consent of a parent/guardian.
 Sunscreen and ointments will only be administered if written permission is given by the parent or guardian.
-Parents/guardians will be called if their child gets splinters or ticks or need other first aid for which the faculty is unable to offer.
+Parents/guardians will be called if/when a child encounters an injury (i.e. tick, splinter, etc.) that Sterling Staff are unable to address.